bpringe/angular-sharepoint-toolkit/README.md

 # angular-spuserprofile
 A simple Angular module for getting SharePoint User Profile properties.
-The Angular service calls the SharePoint rest API to get the current user's properties by default and returns an object with the user properties set as functions of the object.
+The Angular service calls the SharePoint rest API to get the current user's properties and returns an object with the user properties as functions of the object.
 The service only performs a lookup in the array of key value pairs returned from the API when the property desired is referenced as a function on the object.
 ```javascript
 userProfileService.getUserProfile()
             .then(function(response) {